St. John's Episcopal Church

 Tuesday through Friday: 8:30am-1:30pm.
 St. John's is closed on Mondays.
 We observe state and federal holidays, in addition to others recognized by our Diocese.

-Church School: Please contact the parish office regarding church school for this year.
+Please contact the parish office regarding church school for this year.
+The school year begins in September and finishes in May.

 Worship

 While circumstances are subject to change, St. John's is conducting Sunday worship both onsite at 10am and online via Zoom.
-At present, seating is limited to 75, and we will continue to observe currently-recommended Covid safety protocols.
-Typically, during June through August, the service time is 9am, but our worship will remain at 10am for the time being.
+We are committed to staying informed regarding the currently-recommended Covid and other public health safety protocols.